nbeaver/cmd_oysters/README.rst

 Avoidance of metasyntax
 ~~~~~~~~~~~~~~~~~~~~~~~

+An example command invocation in a CmdOyster
-A good example of a command should resemble real usage as much as possible,
+should resemble real usage as much as possible,
-and ideally should be runnable on an actual system.
+and ideally should be runnable as-is on an actual system.

 For example::